jessicarush/react-notes/nextjs_server_actions.md

 Server Actions can be defined in two places:

 - Inside the component that uses it (**Server Components only**)
-- In a separate 'server-only' file.
+- In a separate `use server` file.
 You can define multiple Server Actions in a single file and both client and server components can import and use them.

+> What 'use server' actually does:
+>
+> - It marks JavaScript functions (not components) as server functions that can be called from client components
+> - It enables Server Actions - functions that run on the server but can be imported and called from the client.
+This allows forms and event handlers in client components to trigger server-side code execution.

 Server Actions became a stable feature in Next.js 14, and are enabled by default.
 By default, the maximum size of the request body sent to a Server Action is 1MB.
 This prevents large amounts of data being sent to the server, which consumes a lot of server resource to parse.
 However, you can configure this limit in `next.config.js`.